Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Air Force Stats and Trends

-- Air Force is 5-1 against the spread and 6-1 overall this season when the team records more than 22.4 points.
+- Air Force is 5-1 against the spread and 6-1 overall in games when it scores more than 22.4 points.

-- When Air Force picks up more than 330.4 yards, the team is 3-2 against the spread and 4-2 overall.
+- In games that Air Force piles up over 330.4 yards, the team is 3-2 against the spread and 4-2 overall.

 - This year, the Falcons have seven turnovers, three fewer than the Rams have takeaways (10).